 Here are seven interesting facts about brown eyes:

 Researchers at the University of Louisville found that eye color may be linked to sports performance.
 People with brown eyes performed better in fast-paced sports like football and hockey than their lighter-eyed counterparts.5

-While Europeans can have brown eyes just like people from other parts of the world, the difference is Europeans with brown eyes aren’t born with them.
+While Europeans can have brown eyes just like people from other parts of the world, the difference is that Europeans with brown eyes aren’t born with them.

 It seems hard to believe that eye color could play a role in perceptions of pain, but that’s what researchers have found.

-A study in the (ominously titled) Journal of Pain found that pregnant women with brown eyes had on average more painful times giving birth than lighter-eyed women.8 They also were more susceptible to anxiety, depression, and even sleep issues.9
+A study in the Journal of Pain found that pregnant women with brown eyes had more painful times giving birth than lighter-eyed women.8 They also were more susceptible to anxiety, depression, and even sleep issues.9

-While that study was small, polling data also shows people associate brown eyes with kindness, patience, and reliability.2
+While that study was small, polling data shows people associate brown eyes with kindness, patience, and reliability.2

 According to the National Library of Medicine, eye color is a risk factor for hearing loss.8